top of page

 "Why are we walking so much", "Are we even there yet" and other things my kids say on a hike and how I MAKE them enjoy it anyway!

-Writer's picture: That PNW DadThat PNW Dad
+Writer: That PNW DadThat PNW Dad

 Hello fellow dads, non-dads, and moms alike.
 Today, I wanted to share one of the ways I try to make hiking fun for my kids.
 Hiking has always been a big part of both my wife’s and my life, so it’s something we want to pass on to our little ones—but that’s definitely easier said than done!
 As a nature lover, I lose track of time when im out there.
 But when you’re a little one, your attention span isn’t always great.
 Even if they love it, there are other hurdles to overcome.